Zeroth-Order Fine-Tuning of LLMs in Random Subspaces: Experiments

 \subsection{Ablation Study}

-We conducted a thorough investigation of the effectiveness of our proposed techniques.
-Table~\ref{tab:abla_projtype} shows that using a column-orthogonal projection matrix significantly outperforms a Gaussian random projection matrix, primarily due to the low-rank structure of the perturbation matrices.
+We conducted a thorough investigation of the effectiveness of our techniques.
+Table~\ref{tab:abla_projtype} shows that using a column-orthogonal projection matrix significantly outperforms a Gaussian random projection matrix, primarily due to the low-rank structure of the perturbation matrices (see experimental settings in Appendix~\ref{sec: hyperparam}).
 This low-rank perturbation is key to improving the quality of gradient estimation.

-Next, Table~\ref{tab:abla-rank-T} explores the effects of subspace rank \(r\) and update frequency \(T_0\) in Algorithm~\ref{alg:ss_mezo}.
+Next, Table~\ref{tab:abla-rank-T} explores the effects of subspace rank \(r\) and update frequency \(F\) in Algorithm~\ref{alg:ss_mezo}.
 The results demonstrate that SubZero is robust to variations in the subspace rank.
 However, performance drops sharply when the update frequency is too low, as the optimization becomes constrained to a single subspace for too long, limiting its adaptability.

 Finally, Table~\ref{tab:abla_reshape} underscores the critical role of the reshaping strategy for handling highly non-square perturbation matrices, essential for ensuring effective perturbations in different layers of the model.
 Together, these results highlight the improvements brought by our design choices, particularly in terms of projection and reshaping strategies, and their impact on SubZero's robustness and performance.